+On March 5, 2024, the Company declared cash dividend amounting to ₱420.00 million equivalent to ₱10.00 per share in favor of the stockholders of record as of December 31, 2023.
+The dividend was paid on May 2, 2024.

-On March 2, 2023, the Company declared cash dividend amounting to ₱350.00 million equivalent to ₱10.00 per share in favor of the stockholders of record as of December 31, 2022.
+On March 2, 2024, the Company declared cash dividend amounting to ₱350.00 million equivalent to ₱10.00 per share in favor of the stockholders of record as of December 31, 2022.
 The dividend was paid on April 28, 2023.

-On March 3, 2022, the Company has declared cash dividends amounting to ₱8.571 per share totaling to ₱300.00 million in favor of the stockholders of record as of December 31, 2021.
-The dividend was paid on April 28, 2022.

-The retained earnings available for dividend declaration amounted to ₱6.09 billion and ₱5.67 billion as of December 31, 2023 and 2022, respectively.
+The retained earnings available for dividend declaration amounted to $\cancel{P}6.84$ billion and $\cancel{P}6.09$ billion as of December 31, 2024 and 2023, respectively.

 Under IC Circular Letter 2016-66, for traditional life insurance policy where the calculation based on the gross premium valuation results in a negative reserve, the Company shall appropriate from the unassigned surplus an amount equal to the aggregate of the negative reserves calculated on a per policy basis.
-The total amount of negative reserves is ₱1,071.23 million and ₱923.03 million as of December 31, 2023 and 2022, respectively.
+The total amount of negative reserves is \$\mathbb{P}1.18\$ billion and \$\mathbb{P}1.07\$ billion as of December 31, 2024 and 2023, respectively.
 The appropriated surplus on account of the negative reserves are not available for dividend declaration.
 As per Board Resolution dated March 10, 2021, the BOD delegated / authorized the President or the Treasurer to make annual appropriation of retained earnings on account of negative reserves.
-The appropriation for December 31, 2023 negative reserves was approved by the Treasurer on February 2, 2024 while the negative reserves as of December 31, 2022 was approved on February 3, 2023.
+The appropriation for December 31, 2024 negative reserves was approved by the Treasurer on February 6, 2025 while the negative reserves as of December 31, 2023 was approved on February 2, 2024.